agneselombardi/agneselombardi.github.io/content/authors/admin/_index.md

 ## About Me

+I'm a PhD student at the Department of Philology, Literature, and Linguistics of the University of Pisa and a member of the CoLing Lab.

+My supervisors are Alessandro Lenci and Domenica Romagno.

+Currently visiting UT Austin (advised by Kyle Mahowald).

 I earned my BA in Modern Literature (2018) and MA in Linguistics (2021) from the University of Pisa.
 After graduating, I moved to Naples to work as a mobile application developer, but later left to pursue my PhD (2022).

 I enjoy reading, playing football, traveling and cooking—but above all, I love pizza!
 Proudly from Campania (South of Italy) and even prouder to be a dialect speaker.

 <!-- ## Research Interests